LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/Overview_of_Building_a_LArSoft_Release.md

 If there is a new release of nutools, it should be built and installed on both cvmfs and scisoftbuild01.

 If there is a new release of a package used only by larsoft, such as wirecell, make a local build on scisoftbuild01.
+It is sometimes useful to make a temporary lar_product_stack "release candidate" build and install the results on larsoft cvmfs.

 ### cvmfs